ThomasCsson/MASSIVEChem/README.md

 The principal function of this package takes the SMILEs of a molecule as an input and displays the mass spectrometry of the molecule as well as the molecule itself and  the functional groups it contains.

-An example on how to make the function work is shown below for benzylpenicilin.
-The ionization method is set to monodeprotonation and the resolution of the apparatus is 0.01 Th:
+An example on how to make the function work is shown below for benzylpenicilin:

+The ionization method is set to monodeprotonation and the resolution of the apparatus is 0.01 Th

 ```bash
 import MASSIVEChem as ms